Table of contents

 762 signups from people who came across our answers and found them valuable enough to register on our website.
 Of course, it didn’t jump directly from 6 trials to over 700; there were 50 and 132 respectively in February and March 2016.

 Anyway, what Gloria achieved in April was remarkable but also made us scratch our heads?
 Was it just a fluke?
 Weren’t those accounts created by some kind of bots?

-The number of topics and questions on Quora where we could share our knowledge and built thought-leadership was big enough for us not to get in each other’s ways.
+The number of topics and questions on Quora where we could expand and build an online community by sharing our knowledge and thought-leadership was big enough for us not to get in each other’s ways.
 The traffic had been growing from month to month until it reached the level of nearly 3 million Quora views for both of us combined and over a thousand new signups every month.

-In case you wonder how we did that, have a look at our blog post about best practices on how to use Quora for marketing your business!
+In case you wonder how we did that, have a look at our blog post “How to use Quora for business” about best practices on how to build an online community on Quora and use it for marketing your business!

 Still, contributing quality content to a subreddit is always valued, and it’s best if the majority of that content isn’t just you trying to promote your blog posts.

 On top of that, you need to be a Redditor yourself.
 You need to have the feel of what Reddit is and enjoy it as a whole to be successful in marketing there.
 Trust me, if your engagement feels artificial, people will know that, and they’ll call you out.
 And then you’re done with marketing on Reddit.

 On the other hand, you might as well create your own subreddit with your own rules if you really feel like you should build an online community on there.
 It’s going to be extremely time-consuming as it’s with all other communities but if you know there’s enough of your target audience there, it should be well worth it.